 Recently, over lunch with friends, I shared my good news of yet another pet story published by Chicken Soup for the Soul.
 They were all excited and supportive.
 And one dear friend made this comment.
 "You know, Carole, I think there's a message there for you.
 You should be writing more about animals."
 She was right.
+So, when I'm not working on my latest book project, Twenty-Five Hail Marys, A Spiritual Adventure with Dusty Quinn, I'll post some laughs and lessons here.

 In this Cottonseed Journal (Cottonseed was my childhood nickname) I share the learning and growing, the memorable teaching moments I've experienced in the company of critters.
 I hope the stories influence and promote positive, caring animal/human interactions.